MeveraStudios/Documentation/docs/Imperat/Value Resolver.md

 ---
 sidebar_position: 5
 ---
+# Value Resolver

-It's an interface that aims to define how the raw argument entered by the command-source/sender is parsed and converted into a value of specific type; That specific type is defined by the generic type parameter `<T>` , if the raw input entered doesn't match the logic you set , then a `CommandException` shall be thrown inside of the `ValueResolver`
+It's an interface that aims to define how the raw argument entered by the command-source/sender is parsed and converted into a value of specific type; That specific type is defined by the generic type parameter `<T>` , if the raw input entered doesn't match the logic you set , then an exception shall be thrown inside of the `ValueResolver#resolve`

->If you want to create your own exceptions you should check [Command Exceptions](Command%20Exceptions) ,
+>If you want to create your own exceptions you should check [Throwables](Throwables) ,
->Otherwise we will be using the built-in `ContextResolveException` in our examples.
+>Otherwise we will be using the built-in `SourceException` in our examples.

 So if you want to add parameters to usages with custom types, you will need to create a value resolver for each custom type.